-After finishing the trail, spurred by the momentum of the experience, I pursued a career opportunity in Alaska which set a new string of wonderfully unexpected dominoes in motion.
+After finishing the trail, spurred by the momentum of the experience, I pursued a career opportunity in Alaska.
+This set a new string of wonderfully unexpected dominoes in motion, including housesitting for the winter in Fairbanks.
 I am finally an outdoors person.

-This blog chronicles the past few years of my life, and the insights I have gained and try to hold myself accountable for embodying.
-I hope you enjoy and feel inspired to pursue growth through adventure, whatever that looks like for you.
+This site chronicles my travels and hikes around the country, enjoying this new life I built for myself.
+I hope you feel inspired to pursue growth through adventure, whatever that looks like for you.